Sneglium/Et-Cetera/README.md

  - `basic_resources` (Etc module; optional)
  - `default` (`minetest_game` Mod; required)
  - `technic` (Standalone mod; optional)
+ - `unified_inventory` **OR** `i3` (Standalone mods; one or neither but not both - optional)

 The *Corrosion* module (technical: `corrosion`) adds decorative versions of the default metal blocks which can be made by placing them in or near water, causing the metal to slowly corrode over time.
 It will also add variants for some of the technic metal blocks if present.

 Corroded metal of any kind can be crafted with Acidic Extract from the basic resources module (if enabled) to remove the corrosion.

+If Unified Inventory or I3 are present, corrosion will be visible as a recipe type in their respective crafting guides.

 **List of Settings:**

  - *Load Module: Corrosion* (`etc.load_module_corrosion`, boolean): Enable or disable the module entirely.
  - *Corrosion Speed Multiplier* (`etc.corrosion_speed_mult`, floating-point): A multiplier for the average rate at which corrosion occurs.

+---
+### Bees

+**Depends on:**

+ - `craft_tools` (Etc module; optional)
+ - `corrosion` (Etc module; optional)
+ - `default` (`minetest_game` Mod; required)
+ - `vessels` (`minetest_game` Mod; optional)
+ - `fireflies` (`minetest_game` Mod; optional)

+The *Bees* module (technical: `bees`) adds naturally spawning bees faithful to the MTG style (think butterflies and fireflies) that can be caught and farmed in an apiary for wax and honey.

+In order to catch bees you will need to use the bug net from the `fireflies` mod (or a similar item with the ability to catch `catchable` nodes), however this module can load without it present.

+To collect honey, the `vessels` mod is needed.
+Leftclick an empty glass bottle on an apiary with honey in it to collect it.
+Wax can be collected using the Carving Knife from the `craft_tools` module.

+Bees will constantly produce wax, but will only produce honey during the day.
+They need flowers near their apiary and will remember which flowers they recently collected nectar from (the last two by default) and avoid those.

+If the `corrosion` module is enabled, wax can be used to seal metal blocks and prevent them from corroding in the presence of water.

+**List of Settings:**

+ - *Load Module: Bees* (`etc.load_module_bees`, boolean): Enable or disable the module entirely.
+ - *Honey Generation Rate* (`etc.bees_honey_rate`, floating-point): A multiplier for the average amount of honey generated every 10 seconds.
+ - *Wax Generation Rate* (`etc.bees_wax_rate`, floating-point): A multiplier for the average amount of beeswax generated every 10 seconds.
+ - *Apiary Memory Length* (`etc.bees_memory_length`, integer): How many visited flowers can the apiary remember.

 ---
 ### Item Cosmetic Stations